egXcoder/mysql_summary/readme.md

   * Decimal(5,2)..number is 5 length with 2 numbers after digit...used with math operation for perfect percetion.<br><br>

+        TINYINT unsigned 0 -> 255 while TINYINT signed -127 -> 127
-   > unsigned  means don't allow negatives while signed allow  negative and positive (signed is the default) it can be put before any datatype
+         notice (signed is the default)
+         it can be put after any numerical datatype

 * ### String: